The "Blue" is Law Enforcement

 We hope to bring to light misconduct and discrepancies that otherwise might be buried or impossible

 to notice — either from lack of funds, attention, or know-how.
-One reporter, or one newsroom,
+This will allow accountability

-can only do so much, and more eyes will always bring more journalism and accountability.
+One reporter, or one newsroom, can only do so much, and more eyes will always bring more journalism

-future, we hope to request and acquire every Internal Affairs report, complaint, court
+request and acquire every Internal Affairs report, complaint, and document related to

-anyone can access, read and report on them.
-Because only with all the context and all
+any officer with misconduct so anyone can access, read and report on them.

 But, documents are expensive.
 All public information we gather will always be free and